canonical/charm-relation-interfaces/interfaces/opensearch_client/v0/README.md

 ### Provider
 - Is expected to create an application user inside the opensearch cluster when the requirer provides the `index` field.
+  - This user is removed when the relation is removed.
 - Is expected to provide `username` and `password` fields when Requirer provides the `index` field.
 - Is expected to provide the `endpoints` field containing all cluster endpoint addresses in a comma-separated list.
 - Is expected to provide the `version` field describing the installed version of opensearch.